What to Expect in JAMS Resolution Centers

 Are you requiring the use of face coverings in all areas of your Resolution Centers?

 Yes.
-We are continuing to require face coverings in all public areas of our Resolution Centers until July 30, 2021.
-At that time, we will re-evaluate this policy.
+We are continuing to require face coverings in all public areas of our Resolution Centers.
 We strongly encourage their use at all times in public areas and note that some neutrals and parties may choose to unmask within their session rooms.
 In advance of your hearing, a JAMS Case Manager will provide you and your clients protocols for wearing face coverings.
 If you have concerns associated with the use of face coverings in individual hearing rooms, please inform your case manager or the panelist.

 Is JAMS securing the safety of its food and beverage service?

 Yes.
 The entire suite is sanitized each night and common areas are cleaned regularly throughout the day.
 Coffee and beverage areas are open for use.
 Rather than our typical extensive buffet selection for lunch, we will serve individually boxed lunches.
 Hand sanitizer is available in the common areas and in each conference room.

 Are the administrative fees the same for in-person, hybrid and remote hearings?

 Yes.
 Administrative fees at JAMS support the work required to provide you with the best service possible, including the setting of cases, management of documents and other critical administrative tasks.
 With remote cases, the amount of support can be even greater as it also includes real-time support of video platforms during the session, pre-session tech checks, along with managing the typical demands of any live matter.
 There are many complexities surrounding the management of virtual hearings, which may result in higher costs for JAMS, but our goal is to supply you with the service and support you’ve come to expect from JAMS while maintaining our fee structure.
 Please watch this video to learn more about JAMS Virtual ADR Moderators.

 Are JAMS Resolution Centers open for in-person sessions and which panelists are available for remote, in-person or hybrid sessions?

 Do you have materials to help me and my clients prepare for remote sessions?